 Additional information or other instructions regarding this change, if any.

-Any party required to submit a Statement of Water Diversion and Use shall notify the board within 30 days of changes in contact information by completing and electronically submitting a supplemental statement of change form available on the board's website.
+Any party required to submit a Statement of Water Diversion and Use shall notify the board within 30 days of changes in contact information by completing and electronically submitting supplemental statement of change information on the board's online reporting platform.

-The completed supplemental statement of change form shall include the following information:
+The supplemental statement of change information shall include the following:

 Indication whether the change is a change of diverter, contact information, or agent;